Report All Poachers and Polluters (RAPP)

 Remember, never confront or attempt to apprehend a suspect.
 Environmental violations to report include:

-- Illegal waste disposal (household or business waste, e.g. dumped on Crown Land)
+- Illegal waste disposal, such as household or business waste and waste dumped on Crown Land

 - The discharge of chemicals or sewage to lakes or rivers

 - Exceeding the daily bag or catch limit

 - Use of illegal hunting or fishing gear

 - Fishing or hunting out of season or in closed areas